juliamartin0/heart_disease/README.md

 The dataset for predicting heart disease is highly imbalanced, with 85% of individuals not having heart disease and only 15% diagnosed with it.
 This imbalance can bias the model towards predicting the majority class (no heart disease), leading to a high accuracy but poor performance in detecting heart disease cases.

 ### Challenge with Default Classification Threshold
-The default classification threshold of 0.5 often doesn’t work well in imbalanced datasets.
-A threshold of 0.5 would predict most people as not having heart disease, but this approach misses many true positive cases (heart disease cases), potentially leading to undetected health risks.
-While the model would have high accuracy, its ability to correctly identify heart disease cases (sensitivity or recall) would be poor.
+The default threshold of 0.5 is often not effective in imbalanced datasets.
+With a 0.5 threshold, the model tends to predict most individuals as not having heart disease, missing many true positive cases.
+This results in poor recall (sensitivity), meaning the model fails to identify a significant portion of heart disease cases.
+While accuracy might be high, it does not reflect the model's ability to detect the minority class effectively.

-### Solution Approach
 To address the imbalance and improve model performance, two techniques were applied:

-**SMOTE (Synthetic Minority Over-sampling Technique)** SMOTE was used to generate synthetic examples of the minority class (heart disease cases), making the dataset more balanced.
+**1. SMOTE (Synthetic Minority Over-sampling Technique)**: SMOTE was used to generate synthetic examples of the minority class (heart disease cases), making the dataset more balanced.
 This allows the model to learn better patterns for predicting heart disease, improving its ability to detect heart disease cases.

-**Threshold Adjustment for Optimal Sensitivity and Specificity** I adjusted the classification threshold based on the goal of maximizing true positive detection while minimizing false positives that lead to unnecessary medical follow-ups.
-Initially, I tried using Youden’s Index, which suggested a threshold of 0.15, but this resulted in too many false positives—the model predicted almost everyone as having heart disease.
+**2. Threshold Adjustment for Optimal Sensitivity and Specificity**: The classification threshold was adjusted to find the best balance between true positives and false positives.
+Initially, Youden’s Index suggested a threshold of 0.15, but this led to too many false positives (over-predicting heart disease).
+After testing several thresholds, 0.41 was chosen because it provided the best F1-score, balancing the detection of true positives and minimizing false positives.
+This approach:

+ - Maximizing detection of true positives ensures that people at risk of heart disease are identified and receive timely care.
+ - Minimizing false positives avoids unnecessary medical tests, reducing healthcare costs and unnecessary follow-ups.

 <p align="center">
   <img src="https://github.com/juliamartin0/heart_disease/blob/main/youden.png?raw=true" alt="youden"/>
 </p>

-The threshold of 0.41 was chosen after evaluating different thresholds and measuring the F1-score.
-It struck the best balance between detecting heart disease cases (true positives) and avoiding excessive false positives (wrongly classifying healthy individuals).
-This balance is crucial because:

- - Maximizing detection of true positives ensures that people at risk of heart disease are identified and receive timely care.
- - Minimizing false positives avoids unnecessary medical tests, reducing healthcare costs and unnecessary follow-ups.

-This updated model, with threshold adjustment and SMOTE to balance the classes, shows a significant improvement in terms of recall for the positive class (heart disease) without sacrificing too much in precision.
-The key achievements are:
+### Model Performance After SMOTE and Threshold Adjustment
+With SMOTE and the 0.41 threshold, the model's performance improved significantly, especially in terms of recall and F1-score:

- - A high recall of 0.80 for the positive class (heart disease), indicating that the model is identifying many more positive cases.
+- **Recall** for the positive class (heart disease) increased to 0.80, meaning the model is identifying 80% of the true heart disease cases.
- - An F1-score of 0.70 for the positive class, which strikes a good balance, meaning the model is not sacrificing much precision for the high recall.
- - While accuracy remains relatively low (66%), this is expected because improving recall and F1-score often requires focusing on detecting more positive cases (even at the cost of precision).
-This trade-off is typical when the primary objective is to reduce false negatives.
+- The **F1-score** for the positive class is 0.70, balancing recall and precision.
+- **Accuracy** is 66%, which is lower than before, but this is expected when the focus is on improving recall and reducing false negatives, even at the expense of some precision.

+Before applying SMOTE and adjusting the threshold (see image below), the model had a high number of false negatives (missed heart disease cases) and low recall.
+After applying SMOTE and adjusting the threshold to 0.41, the model’s recall improved, catching more true positive cases, but the false positives also increased slightly, as expected when focusing on recall.

 ## Conclusion

-The model performs well because it effectively identifies both positive and negative cases of heart disease, without significantly compromising precision.
-Its main goal is to correctly classify as many people as possible, including those at risk for heart disease (true positives) and those without it (true negatives).
-Therefore, this approach is highly valid for ensuring both early intervention and resource efficiency in a real-world setting..
+The model is effective because it identifies both positive and negative cases of heart disease, with a focus on minimizing false negatives (missed heart disease cases).
+The F1-score is the key metric, as it balances precision and recall, ensuring that the model is accurate while also reducing the risk of missing heart disease cases.

-When validated with unseen data, the model consistently performs with a standard deviation of ±1.18% across different test sets.
-This indicates that the **model's performance is stable and reliable**, showing minimal variability (less than 1.2%) across different data splits.
-In other words, the model is **robust** and **not overfitting**, meaning it's not just memorizing specific data, but generalizing well to new, unseen cases.
+- **Stable performance:** The model performs consistently across different test sets with a standard deviation of ±1.18%, indicating it is **robust and not overfitting**.

-In real-world applications like healthcare, where the cost of missing a heart disease case (false negative) can have serious consequences, the goal is to strike a balance between correctly identifying positive cases (heart disease) and negative cases (no heart disease).
-A good F1 score is key to achieving this balance.
-By prioritizing F1 score, the model aims to maximize the identification of both true positives and true negatives, minimizing false negatives (which could lead to undiagnosed patients) while avoiding an overload of false positives, which could result in unnecessary follow-ups and treatments.
-This approach ensures that the model is both accurate and efficient in detecting those at risk, while not overwhelming healthcare resources with false alarms.
+- In real-world healthcare applications, where missing a heart disease case can have serious consequences, the goal is to strike a balance.
+The model’s F1-score ensures the identification of both heart disease cases and healthy individuals without overwhelming the healthcare system with unnecessary follow-ups.
+- By optimizing the model for recall (minimizing false negatives) and achieving a good F1-score, the model strikes a practical balance between detecting those at risk and reducing unnecessary interventions, making it a reliable tool for real-world heart disease prediction.